-I love the simplicity of being a freelance writer:
+I enjoy the simplicity of being a freelance writer:

 I work when I’m needed and stop when I’m finished, and only charge for the work I have done.

 It allows me to feel like a machine: you put your coin in at the top and the work pops out at the bottom.
-I don’t have to sign any forms to take an hour off for a dental check, and I’m free of internal politics, gossip, and the tedious wrangling over job titles that gobble up so many corporate hours.
+I don’t have to sign any forms to take an hour off for a dental check, and I’m free of internal politics, gossip, and tedious wrangling over job titles.
+I love the logic and the freedom.

 However, working remotely from my clients can leave me feeling isolated, and recently I started to wonder whether I’d like to work in an organisation again: would I like to belong in a team?
 Would I like to see the same people, day in, day out, to celebrate each other’s successes and support each other through demanding times?
 To really appreciate one another, and to be pleased to see each other in the mornings?
 Well, yes, actually.
-I would like those things.
-I used to like those things and I miss them.
+I would like to have those things again.

 I’m just not sure I have the language for it any more.

 It’s been twenty years since I submitted a CV that says “I am worthy” rather than “what we can offer” — a subtle difference, selling myself rather than a service.
 I’ve spent decades asking for feedback, but not promotion.
 I’ve been the “boss” – and the cleaner, clerk, director, and caretaker.
 I could become really excited at the prospect of some sort of creative role among others, all of us doing different things in a team, but I can’t remember how to care about job titles.
 If I were in an office and the toilet door fell off, I would whip out a screwdriver – just as if I were in the head office, I would help make decisions.
 How would it feel to have layer upon layer of relative status heaped upon me?
 Wall after wall of job descriptions built around me?
 I’m feral; I escaped such things.
 And yet I’d love to be part of a big team again.